Khushi-Pandey2004/TryHackMe-Mr-Robot-CTF--Walkthrough/README.md

-# TryHackMe — Mr. Robot CTF Walkthrough
+🧠 TryHackMe: Mr. Robot CTF

-This repository contains my personal walkthrough and proof of completion for the TryHackMe **Mr. Robot CTF** room.
+This repository contains my walkthrough and screenshots from the **Mr. Robot CTF** room on TryHackMe.

-I solved this room myself and will update this repo later with detailed steps, commands, and notes.
+It includes:

+- Step-by-step process I followed during the challenge
+- Proof of completion through captured screenshots
+- Notes for future reference and learning

+**Status:** Completed ✅
+**Platform:** TryHackMe
+**Focus:** Enumeration • Exploitation • Privilege Escalation • Reverse Shells

+A detailed write-up and explanations will be added soon.